verdantyang/verdant/README.md

 # About verdant

-This a project just for learning~
+This is a project just for learning~

 0.0